shield-h2020/trust-monitor/README.md

 where Apache Cassandra IP address refers to the instance running the whitelist database and the default port is `9160`.

-Then, you also need to configure the `OAT_LOCATION` and `CIT_LOCATION` parameters if you are using either of the attestation frameworks (more in following sections).
+Then, you also need to configure the `OAT_LOCATION` if you are using the OAT attestation framework (more in following sections).

 Finally, before running the Docker Compose build script you need to export the following environment variables in the same shell: